measurement-kit/measurement-kit/include/measurement_kit/README.md

 - `"no_resolver_lookup"`: (boolean) whether to lookup the IP address of the resolver used.
 By default set to `false`, meaning that we'll try;

-- `"probe_asn"`: (string) ASN in which we are.
-Set this if you already looked up for the ASN.
-Setting this to a non-empty string will disable the ASN lookup.
-By default it's an empty string;

-- `"probe_cc"`: (string) Country code.
-Set this is you already looked up the country code.
-Setting this to a non-empty string will disable CC lookup.
-By default it's an empty string;

-- `"probe_ip"`: (string) Probe IP.
-Set this if you already know our IP.
-Setting this to a non-empty string will disable the probe IP lookup.
-By default it's an empty string;

 - `"randomize_input"`: (boolean) whether to randomize input.
 By default set to `true`, meaning that we'll randomize input;